 Let’s begin!
 So what is a wheel-over point and why do we have to determine its position?

 A big vessel cannot make a turn at one point.
 Thus, it is very important that her turning ability within a restricted area is considered.
-For a safe turn, it is necessary for a vessel to determine her wheel-over position or point.
-Wheel-over point is a point where the rudder is put over while considering the distance to the new course and the ship’s turning characteristics.
+For a safe turn, it is necessary for a vessel to determine its wheel-over position or point.
+The wheel-over point is a point where the rudder is put over while considering the distance to the new course and the ship’s turning characteristics.

 With the given information below, let’s start to determine the wheel-over position for the vessel.

-- SOG – Speed Over the Ground (Speed Log)
+- Speed Over the Ground (SOG) : 12 knots

-- POI – Point of overcoming the inertia.
+- Point-of-overcoming the inertia (POI): 1.5 x LOA = 352.5 meters or 0.2 meters .
 Also known as the execution point wherein the ship starts to turn ( Wheelhouse Poster)

 2. Identify and mark your “datum”.
-It is where the two parallel indexes meet.
+It is where the two parallel indexes meet or intersect.